timothyleejin/tp/docs/DeveloperGuide.md

 * are small-scale leaders and organizers who need a lightweight but effective way to manage and access their contacts without relying on large enterprise tools
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts (200-300)
+* is actively managing events or activities and coordinating volunteers between time-constrained periods
 * prefer desktop apps over other types
-* can type fast
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* has basic command-line familiarity

 **Primary Users**: